melby-md/melby-md.github.io/content/blog/mod11.md

 In the end the SSSE3 version got a 100% speed improvement over the iterative version.

-If you know how to further optimize the code shown, let me know!
+If you know how to further optimize the code shown or use a different aproach (SWAR, other architeture, etc) let me know!

 ## Full source code